Frequently Asked Questions

 Can I ride my bike or motorcycle to the fairs?

 Yes, we encourage you do bike, if you can.
-Motorcycle parking will be on 9TH Street – enter on the Harrison Street side, please.
+Motorcycle parking will be on 9th Street – enter on the Harrison Street side, please.
 San Francisco Dykes on Bikes Women’s Motorcycle Contingent hosts this service; there is a $5 fee to park your motorcycle.
 Please tip them liberally.
-Bicycle parking will be on 12TH Street – again, please enter on the Harrison Street side.
-The San Francisco Bicycle Coalition provides this free service; however, tips are gladly accepted and greatly appreciated!
+Bicycle parking will be on 12th Street.
+The Pedal Pups hosts this service – again, please enter on the Harrison Street side.
 You may also check your coat, clothes or other belongings here for a small fee.

 Is accessible parking available?